Table of Contents

 In this section you will find information for students and Mentors regarding the recruitment, application, and induction of incoming Periclean Scholars

-During the second half of the fall semester and the first half of the spring semester, the Mentor for the incoming Class and current Pericleans will be giving a series of presentations regarding the Periclean Scholars Program to current first year students currently enrolled in GST 110 classes.
+During the second half of the fall semester and the first half of the spring semester, the Mentor for the incoming Class and current Pericleans will be giving a series of presentations regarding the Periclean Scholars Program to current first year students currently enrolled in IDS 110 classes.

 Please begin organizing these PODS early as it will take a lot of time to coordinate with Global professors who may be planning their syllabus during the summer.

 Each Class of Periclean Scholars typically contains about 30 students on average and strives to combine a variety of majors and interests.
-Requirements of and components for applying are as follows: a cumulative GPA of 3.0, a short biographical essay, a letter of recommendation from GST 110 instructor, and an interview with the Class Mentor.
+Requirements of and components for applying are as follows: a cumulative GPA of 3.0, a short biographical essay, a letter of recommendation from IDS 110 instructor, and an interview with the Class Mentor.

 The interview process should help the student to understand the time commitment demanded by the Periclean Scholars' program.
 Students should not apply if they already have too many other commitments.

 You might consider bringing a sign up sheet for interviews to each pod presentation.
 A 10 to 15 minute interview should suffice, especially if you provide a lot of information about program requirements in a brochure and/or presentation at the pod.
-Some students will not have participated in a GST 110 pod and may need a bit more of your time.
+Some students will not have participated in a IDS 110 pod and may need a bit more of your time.
 We have noticed that if you have sign-up sheets for appointments within a day or two of a pod that almost everyone who signs up shows up.
 If you have students sign up for interview appointments weeks after a pod, the chances of them showing up are greatly diminished.

 When conducting interviews, here are some questions to consider:

 Get as much information about the students as possible: